Stephen E. O’Day is Partner and Head of the Environmental Law, Energy, and Sustainability Practices at Smith, Gambrell &

 Mr. O’Day is a frequent speaker at seminars concerning sustainability, environmental liability and compliance and risk management.
-He frequently speaks at educational symposia and conferences with panel discussions that explore cannabis industry issues including regulatory matters, investment opportunities, product development, and environmental and sustainability concerns, and highlights the astonishing economic opportunities that are emerging as cannabis moves mainstream.
 He has been selected for inclusion in Georgia Super Lawyers and Chambers USA: America’s Leading Lawyers for Business in the area of environmental law since the inception of those lists.
 He has been named as a Best Environmental Lawyer in Corporate Counsel magazine and recognized as one of The Best Lawyers in America® in environmental law.
-Mr. O’Day received the Chattahoochee Riverkeeper’s highest honor, the River Guardian Award, for years of community service in protecting the river that provides Metropolitan Atlanta’s water supply, as well as the James S. Dockery, Jr. Southern Environmental Leadership Award from the Southern Environmental Law Center.
-He was also recognized with the Ogden Doremus Award for Excellence in Environmental Law.
-In 2014, Mr. O’Day received the Award for Service to the Profession of Environmental Law presented by the State Bar of Georgia, Environmental Law Section, of which he formerly served as Vice Chairman.

-Mr. O’Day is now serving on the Green Chamber of the South Foundation Board.
+Mr. O’Day is now serving on the Boards of the Southeast Energy Efficiency Alliance, the Greenhouse Accelerator, the Southern Environmental Law Center, the Chattahoochee Riverkeeper, and the Southern Property Rights Council.
 He is active in the Litigation, Environment, Energy and Resources, and Tort Trial and Insurance Practice Sections of the American Bar Association.